davidegat/AIRCBot/README.md

 - Implements ignore system for users tricking LLM into generating raw commands (ignore list resets when program restarts).

 ![image](https://github.com/user-attachments/assets/f21ea601-8cc8-4a9f-8d90-7084c0271f87)

+### Logging Features
+- The bot logs summaries of conversations for authenticated users in the `user_logs` directory.
+- Logs are generated with AI assistance, summarizing the last three user messages in a concise paragraph.
+- Logging must be enabled in the interface before connecting to the IRC server.
+- Each user's conversation history is saved in a separate file for easier review.

 ---